-If your dog doesn’t have anything exciting to engage with (people, toys, activities) then they’re more likely to turn to digging to pass the time, especially if your dog has a lot of energy to spare.
+If your dog doesn’t have anything exciting to engage with (people, toys, activities) then they’re more likely to turn dig to pass the time, especially if your dog has a lot of energy to spare.

 Does Your Dog Need More Exercise?